2023 Most Popular Nursing Bachelor's Degree Schools in Indiana

 After completing their Bachelor's Degree, nursing graduates from USI carry an average student debt load of $23,603.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $102.

-Full Nursing at University of Southern Indiana Report
+Read full report on Nursing at University of Southern Indiana

-Indiana State University landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree nursing programs.
-Located in the small city of Terre Haute, Indiana State is a public college with a medium-sized student population.
+Indiana State University came in at #7 in this year’s edition of the Most Popular Nursing Bachelor’s Degree Schools in Indiana ranking.
+Located in the small city of Terre Haute, Indiana State is a public college with a moderately-sized student population.

 Of the 196 students majoring in nursing at Indiana State, 10% are male and 90% are female.